-- Eat Better.
-Making healthy food choices, including controlling portion sizes and reading food labels, is an essential step in maintaining a proper body weight and preventing or managing diabetes.
+Eat Better.
+Making healthy food choices, including controlling portion sizes and reading food labels, is an essential step in maintaining a proper body weight and preventing or managing diabetes. heart.org/Nutrition

 Get Active.
-If we have already been diagnosed with type 2 diabetes, physical activity can have tremendous benefits in controlling the disease and minimizing the negative health consequences.
+If we have already been diagnosed with type 2 diabetes, physical activity can have tremendous benefits in controlling the disease and minimizing the negative health consequences. heart.org/PhysicalActivity

-- Quit Smoking.
-Having diabetes means we are two to four times more likely to suffer a heart attack or stroke.
-Add in smoking, and that risk is multiplied.
+Quit Smoking.
+Adults with diabetes are two to four times more likely to die of heart disease or suffer from a stroke than adults without diabetes.
+Add in smoking, and that risk is multiplied. heart.org/QuitSmoking